jalknKlith/learnJAVA/README.md

 # Java Algorithms

 This repository contains Java algorithms for solving common mathematical problems.
-They have the comments with the python codes too.
+They have the comments with the python codes.

 ## Algorithms